awslabs/amazon-sagemaker-workshop/Introduction/README.md

 <p><strong>NOTE:  training the model for this example typically takes about 5 minutes.</strong></p>

-## Module 3:  Distributed Training with TensorFlow Notebook
+## Distributed Training with TensorFlow

 In this module we will be using images of handwritten digits from the [MNIST Database](http://yann.lecun.com/exdb/mnist/) to demonstrate how to perform distributed training using SageMaker.
 Using a convolutional neural network model based on the [TensorFlow MNIST Example](https://github.com/tensorflow/models/tree/master/official/mnist), we will demonstrate how to use a Jupyter notebook and the [SageMaker Python SDK](https://github.com/aws/sagemaker-python-sdk) to create your own script to pre-process data, train a model, create a SageMaker hosted endpoint, and make predictions against this endpoint.
 The model will predict what the handwritten digit is in the image presented for prediction.
 Besides demonstrating a "bring your own script" for TensorFlow use case, the example also showcases how easy it is to set up a cluster of multiple instances for model training in SageMaker.